 Before going through the effort of replacing the guts, it might be worth doing a check of the solenoid itself.
 Usually, they fail electrically (short or open) so the timer can’t control it.
 If you have multiple valves, you can try turning off the water and swapping the solenoid with one from a different (working) valve to see if the problem ‘follows’ the solenoid.
 Note that you need to turn off the water before removing the solenoid or you’ll have water going everywhere 🙂

 If the solenoid seems good and the above steps suggest the valve is bad, you can usually replace/repair the valve yourself.
 Usually, they can be fixed by replacing just the guts of the valve and you can avoid buying a complete valve and having to cut pipes to install the new one.

 Here is a video that I found with a great walkthrough of the process:Ewing Irrigation YouTube

 Once you have replacement parts ready, remove the many screws around the top of the valve and carefully lift the top off.
-Pay careful attention where the spring and other parts are located as you take it apart.
-Gently lift out the guts and then swap them out with the replacement parts and re-assemble it.
+Pay careful attention to where the spring and other parts are located as you take it apart.
+Gently, lift out the guts and then swap them out with the replacement parts and re-assemble them.
 Re-attach the solenoid on the top if you removed it earlier; don’t make it too loose or too tight; just snug.

 If this was helpful, please send us a High $5 using the donation page.
 Thank you!